neoground/neowx-material/README.md

 If your skin doesn't change edit the `weewx.conf` and set `skin = neowx-material` in the `[StdReport]` section, after that reload weewx: `sudo service weewx reload`.

+This skin works best with the python ephem module installed (needed for the almanac).
+Install `ephem` via pip, or the `python3-ephem` package via package manager.

 ## Contribution

 Feel free to add your own improvements.
 Contributions are always welcome!